13 stunning outdoor event spaces in Montréal

 Montréal Partners What's New in Montréal

 Montréalers love the outdoors, be it lounging in the city parks throughout the sunny summers or bundled up cross-country skiing over Mount Royal during the winter months.
-Simply put, you can’t keep a local indoors.
-And now you can give your attendees a taste of outdoor Montréal life at these local fresh-air venues.
+Simply put, you can’t keep a local indoors!
+Give your attendees a taste of that outdoor Montréal life at these local fresh-air venues, where business blends effortlessly with pleasure.

 The Palais des congrès de Montréal

-Montréal’s beloved convention centre provides event professionals with limitless possibilities.
+Montréal’s beloved convention centre provides event professionals with limitless possibilities for outdoor events.
 Included in their many offerings is a large garden located on the main level that can host close to 900 people.
 Further up, on Level 7, two large terraces can each accommodate 630 people for receptions or mingles.
 And then there’s the rooftop!
-Home to Canada’s first urban rooftop vineyard, as well as an urban vertical farming project, the rooftop buzzes with nature and growth.
-(Yes, there’s even two honey hives home to 50,000 nectar-producing bees.)
+Home to Canada’s first urban rooftop vineyard, as well as an Urban Agriculture Lab, the rooftop buzzes with nature and growth.
+(Yes, there are even two honey hives home to 50,000 nectar-producing bees.)
 Better yet, the rooftop is available for wildly unique gatherings.

 Parc Jean-Drapeau

-Made of two islands — Ste-Helene’s Island and Notre-Dame Island — Parc Jean-Drapeau offers both beautiful gardens and sport installations.
-Espace 67 is a vast open and modern space, which offers sound systems, stage design, washroom facilities, lighting, and sophisticated security for the safety of all visitors.
-For smaller, more intimate events, choose between two pavilions from Expo 67, which both include private garden space.
+Made of two islands — Sainte-Hélène’s Island and Notre-Dame Island — Parc Jean-Drapeau offers both beautiful gardens and sport installations.
+Espace 67 is a vast open and modern space, which offers sound systems, stage design, washroom facilities, lighting and sophisticated security for the safety of all visitors.
+For smaller, more intimate events, choose between the various pavilions from Expo 67, many of which include private garden space.

 The Circuit Gilles-Villeneuve Paddocks